DaniS91/FactoryWorks/README.md

 #### Database setup
 * you will need to recreate the database used for this project
 * you can view the database structure in the file titled "factory_dani_steely" in the root directory
+* you can alternatively use code-first database setup using migrations
+* to do this, follow the lesson on ["Code-First Development"][Code-First Dev] from Epicodus

 ## Description